-Valorant's Ranking System Act 4: RR, MMR, and Rank Resets Explained
+Valorant's Ranking System: RR, MMR, & Rank Resets Explained

 Valorant's rank system appears straightforward with its tiered structure, yet the interplay of RR gains, hidden MMR, and periodic act resets can often be confusing.
 Many accounts find themselves stalling due to a misunderstanding of these mechanics.
-This guide breaks down what truly happens behind every +/- RR change.
+This guide breaks down what truly happens behind every +/- RR change, especially with recent updates.

 The tier ladder in Valorant